xamayca/ASCENDEDSERVER/README.md

 2. **Optional Variables:**
    - `RCONPort` and `RCONPassword`: Port and password for RCON, used for remote server management.
 If not set, RCON configuration is skipped.
    - `Mods`: List of mods to use on the server, separated by commas.
 Leave blank if no mods are used.
-   - `Server_Executable`: The name of the server executable.
-Default is `ArkAscendedServer.exe`.

 #### Script Features